- B.S., Electrical and Computer Engineering, Northwestern University

 - Ph.D., Electrical Engineering and Computer Science, Northwestern University

 Prof. Simpson's research lab encompasses the application of the Maxwell's equations finite-difference time-domain (FDTD) method to modeling electromagnetic phenomena at frequencies over 15 orders of magnitude (~1 Hz vs. ~600 THz).
-In particular, her group has pioneered advanced 3-D FDTD models of the Earth-ionosphere waveguide.
+In particular, her group has pioneered advanced 3-D FDTD models of electromagnetic wave propagation in the Earth-ionosphere waveguide.

 Prof. Simpson obtained the B.S. and Ph.D. degrees in electrical engineering from Northwestern University, Evanston, IL, in 2003 and 2007, respectively.
 From August 2007 to June 2012, she was a tenure-track assistant professor in the Electrical and Computer Engineering (ECE) Department at the University of New Mexico (UNM).
 In July 2012, she joined the ECE Department at the University of Utah as an associate professor.